 Turkmenistan’s Christians are mostly ethnic Russians, Ukrainians and Armenians, and by far the majority of these are Russian Orthodox.
 It is almost impossible for non-Orthodox churches to obtain registration and worship in private homes is prohibited and is sometimes disturbed by police raids.
 At the time of independence there were only one or two ethnic Turkmen Christians but the number has increased to about one thousand.
 These Evangelicals have been refused registration and can only meet secretly, in homes or even cafés.
 Christians from a Muslim background can face violence from their families and communities and often lose their jobs.

-The government is hostile to any independent Christian activity and evangelicals are targeted by the police.
+The government is hostile to any independent Christian activity and the police target Evangelicals.
 They face arrest, interrogation, heavy fines and occasionally imprisonment, especially for meeting in unregistered gatherings, and religious literature is confiscated.
-Summer camps have been raided by the police and teenagers detained for hours without food or water.
-Secret police from the Ministry of State Security carry out surveillance of known or suspected evangelicals, and they try to recruit agents to infiltrate and inform on gatherings.
+(Religious literature may be sold by the Russian Orthodox church but it must be stamped as approved by the government’s Commission.)
+Police have raided summer camps and detained teenagers for hours without food or water.
+Secret police from the Ministry of State Security carry out surveillance of known or suspected Evangelicals and try to recruit agents to infiltrate and inform on gatherings.